 - What materials are they using?

 - What elements of their sketching style would you like to emulate (for practice purposes) or incorporate into your own sketching style?

 Maru Godas uses very flat shapes and uses lots of layers, she uses fun whimsical colours.
 Her style is so simple yet just so so much fun to look at.
 Maru has an excellent course over on Domestika teaching the techniques with gouache that she uses in her sketchbook – you can find it here.

-Felix Scheinberger’s style is so loose and effortless, scribbly pen lines, splashes of colour – he doesn’t seem too concerned with art rules or realism.
+Felix Scheinberger’s style is so loose and effortless, with scribbly pen lines and splashes of colour – he doesn’t seem too concerned with art rules or realism.
 He creates his own version of the world.

 Lyndon Hayes uses two contrasting colours of ink to create line drawings of London – it’s a style I personally have not seen done before and (to me) is his trademark).

 2. Choose an urban sketcher from the list and try to sketch like them